ansys/DevRelDocs/2024R2/Discovery-style-guide-24-r2/colors.md

 Figure 12: Red for Errors, Yellow for Warnings, Blue for Information

-## Background Colors
+## Background colors

-Background colors vary by theme (see [Color Palettes and Their Usage](#_Color_Palettes_1)), and they may include transparency or gradient effects.
+Background colors vary by theme (see [Color palettes and their usage](#color-palettes-and-their-usage)), and they may include transparency or gradient effects.
 They cover most of the UI and strongly influence the rest of the palette, as other elements must adjust to maintain proper contrast against the theme’s base colors.

 ![](media/a295e07d070b846ac715fc30dee0b8ff.png)

 Figure 13: Background Colors are Theme-Dependent

-## Assignable Colors
+## Assignable colors

 In most products, there are situations where the user can choose colors as part of their workflow.
 Examples include the colors of chart lines representing different data series and the colors of the bodies of a 3D geometric model.
 There are two color palettes offered for these situations: the user can choose from a vivid color palette or a muted color palette.
-See [Color Palettes and Their Usage](#_Color_Palettes_1) for details.
+See [Color palettes and their usage](#color-palettes-and-their-usage) for details.

 *![Chart, line chart Description automatically generated](media/5136fb65515bcab1baa1a912dc7af2fe.png)*